hypergonial/chat-backend/doc/src/rest/channels.md

 ### Summary

 Updates a message with new data.
 All fields are optional, and all fields specified will overwrite the current values.
-Dispatches the [MESSAGE_UPDATE](../gateway/events.md#message_update) gateway event.
+Dispatches the [MESSAGE_UPDATE](../gateway/events.md#message_update) gateway event to all guild members.

 ### Payload